aaiitggrp/SpliceVisuL/README.md

 		- Run the model: python lstm_bi_with_attention.py (Various other RNN models are also provided)

 	3. In directory programs/testing:
-		- For testing any model: python test_lstm.py (change appropriate model path in the file)
+		- For testing any model: python test_lstm.py

 	4. In directory programs/visualization:
-		- For visualizing splicing motifs: python visualizations.py (Move the model weights file from 'checkpoints' folder.
-A sample file 'lstm_bi_attention.hdf5' provided.)
+		- For visualizing splicing motifs: python visualizations.py (A sample model weights file 'lstm_bi_attention.hdf5' is provided.)

 - `visualizations` - All files related to visualization saved here.